dataluscorp/browser/tools/profiler/docs/instrumenting-rust.rst

         }

 3. ``marker_type_display() -> schema::MarkerSchema``
-    Now that how to stream type-specific data (from Firefox to profiler.firefox.com) is defined, it needs to be described where and how this data will be displayed on profiler.firefox.com.
+    Now that how to stream type-specific data (from Datalus to profiler.datalus.com) is defined, it needs to be described where and how this data will be displayed on profiler.datalus.com.

-    The static member function ``marker_type_display`` returns an opaque ``MarkerSchema`` object, which will be forwarded to profiler.firefox.com.
+    The static member function ``marker_type_display`` returns an opaque ``MarkerSchema`` object, which will be forwarded to profiler.datalus.com.

     See the `MarkerSchema::Location enumeration for the full list`_.
 Also see the `MarkerSchema struct for its possible methods`_.